 Values of $\Delta {\rm AIC} > 6$ are considered significant for model selection~\citep{Liddle2009}.

 To rank our population models, for each one we identify the mass distribution realization with the largest likelihood among our discrete population posterior and calculate $\Delta{\rm AIC}$ relative to the \textsc{flat} model.
-Based on the results listed in Tb.~\ref{tab:metrics}, we find that the \textsc{peak} model is disfavored by the data, in part from its larger number of free parameters ($n = 4$).
-Interestingly, the \textsc{flat} and \textsc{bimodal} models are equally preferred, despite their different dimensionalities ($n = 2$ vs.~$n = 6$).
-However, this does not constitute an observation of bimodality in the GW population, as the \textsc{bimodal} posterior is unimodal, on average---its peak locations are uncertain and their widths are essentially unconstrained.
+Based on the results listed in Table~\ref{tab:metrics}, we find that the \textsc{peak} and \textsc{bimodal} models are moderately disfavored by the data, in part from their larger number of free parameters ($n = 4$ and $n = 6$, respectively).
+The more parsimonious ($n = 2$) \textsc{flat} model is preferred.

 Thus, a uniform NS mass distribution is sufficient to fit current GW observations.
 There is no clear evidence of bimodality in this GW population of NSs, nor is there unambiguous evidence of a sharp minimum or maximum mass cutoff; these latter features only appear in the inferred \textsc{flat} mass distribution, which includes them by construction.